-Don't be fooled just because potato starch and potato flour both have the word "potato" in them!
-Find out what and how to substitute for them in your gluten-free baking and cooking.
+Potato starch and potato flour are not the same thing!
+Find out what to use as a potato starch alternative and how to substitute potato starch in your gluten-free baking and cooking.

 Potato starch is made by removing the potato peel, then the potato is made into slurry, which is dehydrated to form the starch.